Gulf Science Forum 2024 Begins In Oman, Qatar Participates With Elite Of Innovators

 QNA

-Muscat: The Gulf science forum 2024 kicked off, Sunday, in Salalah, the Sultanate of Oman, with the participation of over 60 young innovators from both genders in the GCC countries, as well as Jordan and Morocco, with 38 projects competing at the forum.
+Muscat: The Gulf Science Forum 2024 kicked off, yesterday, in Salalah, the Sultanate of Oman, with the participation of over 60 young innovators from both genders in the GCC countries, as well as Jordan and Morocco, with 38 projects competing at the forum.

 The forum is part of the action plan for the Youth Empowerment Committee for 2024, as approved by Their Highnesses and Excellencies, GCC ministers of Youth and Sport.
 It is hosted by the Ministry of Culture, Sports, and Youth of Oman.